Master of Education in Special Education

 Tuition and fees per credit hour reflect fall 2021 rates for students studying completely online.
 If an online student takes a course on campus, tuition and fees will differ.

 Share this page:

 Teach Students with Disabilities

-Generally, for admission in the M.Ed. in Special Education, the cumulative GPA in the last 60 hours taken should be 3.0 or higher and a standardized core knowledge test, which could include the GRE, the ACT, or core PRAXIS.
+Generally, for admission in the M.Ed. in Special Education, the cumulative GPA in the last 60 hours taken should be 3.0 or higher and a standardized core knowledge test, which could include the GRE or core PRAXIS.